makrai/notes/kovacs22-explainab-lex-entailm-w-sem-graphs.md

 # 6 Conclusion 19

-* differences between the two formulations of the entailment task and
+* differences between the two formulations of the entailment task
   * SherLIiC inspires us to think more deeply about synonymy, polysemy, disamb, definitional economy, prepositional linkers, modal subordination, causativization, and a host of other questions
     * traditionally considered central to natural language semantics
   * WordNet, with its extensive hypernym links, tailor-made for entailm detect
     * can be profitably combined with other resources, dictionaries in particul